 Of course, this character this attitude brings its weaknesses, and there are few sterner critics of Hougang United Football Club than the Hougang Hools themselves.
 A couple of moments ago, the club waded into the debacle that is Ramazotti.

 Entering the AFC Cup as “the team with no experience” brings its pressures but Hougang will be no pushover.
 Nevertheless, with a proper approach to each game, Hougang can hope for an encouraging run in the tournament.
-This is Hougang’s first AFC Cup and it won’t be the last and I will be following it as closely as I can.
+This is Hougang’s first AFC Cup and it sure won’t be the last.